talha-zshan/bzip-file-to-s3/README.md

   AWSCLI Layer used in this task provided by: https://github.com/gkrizek/bash-lambda-layer

-  Check Out the following links if you want to learn how to use awscli on lambda with python:
+  Check Out the following links to learn how to use awscli on lambda with python:

   - "How to use AWS CLI within a Lambda function (By Ilya Bezdelev)" https://bezdelev.com/hacking/aws-cli-inside-lambda-layer-aws-s3-sync/